MarcoTribuz/FlowTransition/README.md

 # FlowTransition (mcissel:flow-transition)

 ## A Blaze Layout Renderer and Transitioner
 A Blaze layout renderer that uses VelocityJS powered transitions.
-It currently works only with [Kadira Flow-Router](https://github.com/kadirahq/flow-router) (previously meteorhacks:flow-router).
+It currently works only with [Ostrio Flow-Router](https://github.com/veliovgroup/Meteor-flow-router-meta).
 This renderer enables:

 * Rendering layouts to different sections (regions) using Blaze
 * Assign route-to-route transitions for each section